PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 One operation in particular that is not achievable using the [ ] notation is a "get" operation with a default value.
 For dictionaries, this method is `get` and for the `UserSettings` class the method is also called `get`.
 They both have an optional second parameter that represents a "default value" should the key not be found in the dictionary.

-If you would like a setting with key `'-item-'` to return an empty string `''` instead of `None` if they key isn't found, then you can use this code to achieve that:
+If you would like a setting with key `'-item-'` to return an empty string `''` instead of `None` if the key isn't found, then you can use this code to achieve that:

 ```python
 value = settings.get('-item-', '')